Won't let govt sit in peace till farmers' demands met: Rakesh Tikait

 -

-Upping the ante against the government, Bharatiya Kisan Union leader Rakesh Tikait on Sunday said they won't let it sit in peace till the farmers' demands are met.
+Upping the ante against the government, Bharatiya Kisan Union leader Rakesh Tikait on Sunday said the farmers won't let it sit in peace till their demands are met.

 "Till the time the government does not decide in our favour, talks to the committee (spearheading the agitation) and does not agree to the demands, we won't let it sit in peace," Tikait said, demanding the repeal of the laws.

-He once again reiterated that the Centre's farm laws "will finish the public distribution system."
+He reiterated that the Centre's farm laws "will finish the public distribution system."

 The laws will not only impact farmers but also small traders, daily wagers and other sections, he said.